Selwyn Lloyd: Minister of State for Foreign Affairs

 When the Conservatives returned to power under Churchill in 1951, Lloyd served under Foreign Secretary Anthony Eden as Minister of State for Foreign Affairs from 1951 to 1954.
 Lloyd later claimed (his biographer D.R.
 Thorpe writes that the story had clearly grown in the telling) that on his appointment he protested: 'But, sir, there must be some mistake.
 I do not speak any foreign language.
 Except in war, I have never visited any foreign country.
 I do not like foreigners.
 I have never spoken in any foreign-affairs debate in the House.
 I have never listened to one.'
 'Young man, these all seem to me to be positive advantages,' growled Churchill in return.
 Churchill initially thought Selwyn Lloyd "that most dangerous of men, the clever fool" after he signed an agreement at the UN after misunderstanding his brief, when the order was to be noncommittal.
 Churchill later revised his opinion upwards.

 In June 1952 Lloyd and Field Marshal Lord Alexander (Minister of Defence) visited Korea, first calling on Alexander's old subordinate General Mark Clark, now UN Supreme Commander in the Region, then the South Korean leader Syngman Rhee, then the Korean battlefield.
 They returned via Ottawa (where Alexander had recently been Governor-General) and Washington, where they visited President Truman.

+While attending the United Nations and related international diplomatic gatherings, became closer to India's Krishna Menon, ultimately being accused by Dean Acheson of being a card-carrying member of the "Menon cabal alongside Canada's Lester Pearson and Australia's R. C. Casey.

 In Egypt, which had been a British client state since 1883, the pro-British King Farouk was overthrown in July 1952.
 Lloyd helped to negotiate the treaty (12 February 1953) which gave Sudan (in theory jointly administered by Britain and Egypt) self-government for three years as a stepping-stone to a decision on full independence.
 Lloyd visited Cairo in March 1953, where he met the new Egyptian leader General Neguib, and his right-hand man Colonel Nasser.
 In February 1954 Lloyd met Neguib again in Khartoum.
 His visit to the Sudan saw riots in Khartoum and worries that he might meet the same fate as General Gordon in 1885.
 He wrote of the Sudan: "It is futile to try and outstay one's welcome".
 Later in February 1954 Neguib was ousted by Nasser.
 The Suez Base Agreement, whereby Britain agreed to withdraw her troops from Egypt by 1956, was on 27 July 1954.
 Lloyd would have preferred a slower withdrawal.

 Lloyd attended over a hundred Cabinet meetings, many of them whilst covering for Eden during his serious illness in 1953.